ksqsf/televery/README.md

 3. Televery sends you a verification message, which comprises essential information and two inline buttons "Pass" and "Deny".
    Meanwhile, the client waits for reply from Televery.
-4. If you click "Pass", the client will be informed of the verification succeeded.
+4. If you click "Pass", the client will be informed that the verification succeeded.
 5. If you click "Deny" or it's timed out, the client will be noticed that the verification failed.